 New Renishaw RUP1 ultrasonic probe for use with the REVO® 5-axis measurement system on CMMs

-At EMO Milano 2021, Renishaw will showcase the latest addition to its market-leading range of products for CMMs.
-The new RUP1 ultrasonic thickness measurement probe increases the multi-sensor capability of Renishaw's REVO 5-axis system, which now offers six different probe sensor families, each specifically designed to maximise the advantages of 5-axis motion and infinite positioning.
+At the International Manufacturing Technology Show (IMTS) 2022, global engineering company Renishaw will showcase its market-leading range of products for CMMs.
+The new RUP1 ultrasonic thickness measurement probe increases the multi-sensor capability of Renishaw's REVO® 5-axis system, which now offers six different probe sensor families, each specifically designed to maximise the advantages of 5-axis motion and infinite positioning.

 All REVO system probes can be changed automatically and include tactile scanning, touch-trigger, surface finish, ultrasonic, non-contact structured light and vision probes.
 They are used within a common co-ordinate reference frame, providing the choice of an optimum tool to measure multiple features, all on a single CMM platform.